felipenlunkes/cv/index.md

   - [**My Resume**](https://github.com/felipenlunkes/cv/tree/main/resumes) | **2022-2023**

     - This resume was entirely developed in Markdown and converted into PDF with the `pandoc` utility.

+* Linux:

+  - Netuno OS | **2012-2014**

+    - During 2012, motivated to learn more about how a modern operating system works, I started to develop a small and simple Linux distribution, choosing to maintain a command line interface.
+For that, I followed the steps proposed by the Linux From Scratch project.
+The result was Netuno OS, an operating system based on the 2.6 series Linux kernel, standard tools and utilities.
+There are no sources other than those available for the packages used, so a repository had not been created at the time.
+What was left of it was an installation image of the system, approximately 192 Mb, dated 2012 and updated in 2014.
+At the moment, I also developed some kernel modules to study the interfaces and use of the /proc directory.

 <hr>